 17 February 2020 (closed)

 Our Financial Columns offer analyses of subjects related to the Indonesian financial markets.
 Together, these columns - that also have high news value in the current state of the Indonesian economy - intend to provide a clear and detailed picture regarding the structure and performance of these markets.

-In line with expectations, the central bank of Indonesia (Bank Indonesia) left its interest rates unchanged at the last monetary policy meeting of 2018 (held on 19-20 December 2018).
-The benchmark BI 7-Day Reverse Repo Rate was held at 6.00 percent, while the deposit facility and lending facility rates were kept at 5.25 percent and 6.75 percent, respectively.
+In line with expectations, the central bank of Indonesia (Bank Indonesia) kept its benchmark BI 7-Day Reverse Repo Rate at 6.00 percent at the February policy meeting that was held on 20-21 February 2019.
+Also the deposit facility and lending facility rates were kept at 5.25 percent and 6.75 percent, respectively.

 Tax is not everybody’s favourite topic of conversation.
 Nonetheless, it is a crucial subject both for the legal entity and the individual as various taxes need to be filed to authorities.
 Trying to escape from paying (higher) taxes is a risky affair and can lead to serious sanctions.
 Similarly, innocent mistakes can also cause problems with tax officials and therefore is it advised to invest some time in understanding the tax system.
 This advice particularly applies to those who move to different jurisdictions – to work and/or live - as tax regulations may not be the same as the regulations in their home country.